MoriTanosuke/blog/_posts/2015-04-25-how-to-create-a-simple-minecraft-mod.markdown

 }
 </pre>

 I won't show the texture here, but you can use whatever PNG you want for it.
 Save the texture file as */src/main/resources/MODID/textures/blocks/asphaltOre.png*.
 You could even reuse existing textures from within minecraft if you want to.
 When editing the JSON files, make sure you put your MODID as a prefix to all references, like my MODID *"kopista"* in the examples above.
-It took me a while to figure out what was wrong when my blocks would show up with the *missing texture* look. :-(
+It took me a while to figure out what was wrong when my blocks would show up with the *missing texture* look. :disappointed:

 If you followed along the code (or forked my project on github ;-)) you are now ready to use the blocks in your Minecraft mod.
 But to actually find the new block in *Survival* mode, we have to add a new piece to the world generation.
 You can do that by adding a new Java class to your mod: